MrinmoyBera/AES/README.md

 ### Security and Applications:
 AES is highly resistant to all known practical cryptographic attacks when implemented correctly.
 It's efficient both in software and hardware, making it suitable for a range of applications, from securing online transactions to protecting sensitive information in IoT devices.

-Let me know if you'd like specific details on any AES mode, or if you need LaTeX code for diagrams related to AES operations!